Adam Cooper (dancer): 2011 to the present

 Cooper had another opportunity to present a stage version of Les Liaisons dangereuses (Gefährliche Liebschaften) in 2015.
 He choreographed and co-directed with Josef E. Köpplinger a German musical version of the novel with a newly commissioned book, lyrics and score for the itinerant Staatstheater am Gärtnerplatz company in Munich, Germany.

 In 2019, Cooper appeared in the UK Tour of New Adventures' The Red Shoes, playing the role of Boris Lermontov.
+In 2021 and 2024, he played the lead role of Zach in Leicester Curve's production of A Chorus Line, which later transferred to Sadler's Wells and toured the UK.
+He was stage director and choreographer of The Pirates of Penzance (in German) at the Staatstheater am Gärtnerplatz in Munich in November 2024, described by one critic as "very much Pythonesque" and "all in all... a masterfully staged and choreographed production".